Temporary Service Update

 Nourished by the wild blooms of AlUla’s valleys, the region’s honey has long been prized for its purity, flavour, and healing qualities.
 Generations of beekeepers have perfected the art of collecting this golden nectar, preserving methods that trace back through centuries of Oasis life.
 From desert blossoms to mountain flora, each variety captures the unique taste of AlUla’s landscapes.

-From 6-7 February, 2026, the Honey Season at AlManshiyah Farmers Market celebrates this cherished craft, bringing together local beekeepers and producers to share their knowledge and products.
+From 20 May to 22 May 2027, the Honey Season at AlManshiyah Farmers Market celebrates this cherished craft, bringing together local beekeepers and producers to share their knowledge and products.
 Visitors can sample distinctive honeys, watch live demonstrations of honey-based recipes, and learn how this natural treasure continues to play a vital role in AlUla’s culture, cuisine, and community.

 Article Hub